mindee/mindee-api-java/docs/ind_passport_v1.md

 * **value** (`LocalDate`): an accessible representation of the value as a Java object.
 Can be `null`.

 # Attributes
-The following fields are extracted for Passport V1:
+The following fields are extracted for Indian Passport V1:

 ## Address Line 1
 **address1**: The first line of the address of the passport holder.